Sims' position

-The Sims position, or left lateral Sims position, named after the gynaecologist J. Marion Sims, is usually used for rectal examination, treatments, enemas, and examining patients for vaginal wall prolapse.
+Sims' position, or left lateral Sims' position, named after the gynaecologist J. Marion Sims, is usually used for rectal examination, treatments, enemas, and examining patients for vaginal wall prolapse.

-The Sims Position is described as in the person lying on the left side, left hip and lower extremity straight, and right hip and knee bent.
+Sims' position has the person lying on the left side, with the left hip and lower extremity straight, and the right hip and knee bent.
 It is also called lateral recumbent position.
-Sims' position is also described as the person lying on the left side with both legs bent.
+Sims' is sometimes the person lying on the left side with both legs bent.

-This position was used originally on enslaved women, by Sims, without their consent in the United States.
-Sims conducted these unethical procedures on black women without anesthesia.
+J. Marion Sims developed the Sims position and other techniques in the course of experimental vesicovaginal fistula surgery on enslaved women, performing operations without anesthesia.
+Although anesthetics were not yet standard practice, his experimentation involved multiple painful surgeries before he perfected the technique: one patient had 29 failed attempts over four years before the final success.
+His techniques did benefit that patient in the end, and countless future patients, but as the experimentation was performed on enslaved women with no anaesthesia and no possibility of informed consent, it was unethical and abusive, even by the standards of his time.